Program Overview

 Summer Academy Course Schedule

 Classes take place from 9 AM- 4 PM, with a 1-hour lunch break.
-Each Summer Academy course is one full day per week, and schedules vary depending on which courses students sign up for.
-The program also offers up to two hours of free studio time each day from 4-6 PM for students to continue developing their work.
+Each Summer Academy course is one full day per week, and schedules vary depending on which track students sign up for.
+Classes involve a mixture of lecture, demonstrations, studio time and feedback.
+Students receive one-on-one guidance from world class instructors who push young artists to reach the next level of skill and creativity.
+Students also learn from encounters with their creative peers.

 Fridays are devoted to critique, museum tours, and free studio time.